Disc Injuries are common with auto accidents

 Discs can occur by an acute trauma, or can occur slowly over time by poor posture, lifting incorrectly, and loss of normal spinal function (joint restrictions, misalignment’s, subluxations).
 Whatever the cause, disc injuries usually respond very well to chiropractic care.
 Before treatment begins, a thorough examination including orthopedic and neurologic testing and X-ray or MRI studies, if necessary, will help to determine your exact diagnosis and individualized treatment plan.
 Spinal manipulation (adjustment) of the spinal and extremity joints is very effective in restoring normal position and function to the joints, as well as to the surrounding muscles and nerves.
 This usually leads to a decrease in pain and faster recovery.

 Part of your treatment may also include some of the following: therapeutic exercises, mechanical traction, electric stimulation, ultrasound, and ice or heat therapy.
 Massage therapy & myofascial release techniques may also be used in conjunction with these other therapies in order to get the best results.
 Also, the doctor may arrange for on-site evaluation of your workout routine and/or workplace to correct improper ergonomic conditions.
 Since this may be which is aggravating your condition.
 If you have symptoms of disc injury or a “pinched nerve”, schedule an appointment as quickly as possible.
 In the event that your condition requires medical attention, an appointment to the appropriate referral will be made promptly.

 Disc herniation treatment in Dade, Broward and Palm Beach counties:

 Our goal at Chiropractic and Rehabilitation of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
 Quality services are the least we can provide to help patients through the stressful times after a car accident.
 We also provide transportation to each of our offices for any auto accident complications.
-Call Dr. Michael White for a complete evaluation of your disc injuries today at 855-954-2273.
+Call today for a complete evaluation of your disc injuries at 855-954-2273.